gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise3/README.md

 **Android Apps with Gradle Build Tool** training module.
 In this exercise you will go over the following:

-* Create modules for features
+* Create modules for math functionality

 At the end of this exercise you will have the math modules ready.